Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Identify phase transitions from regression uncertainty

-where $\langle\cdot\rangle$ denotes the average over all the samples in the training dataset (see Supplemental Material \citep{Supplemental_Material} for technical details concerning the training).
-Noticing that due to the intrinsic statistical characteristic of ISP, for any set of spin configurations, i.e., samples, generated at a given temperature $T$ according to the probability distribution $\exp(-H\slash T)\slash Z$, some of its spin configurations can also appear in other sets of spin configurations generated at temperatures that are different from $T$, and thus the reconstructed temperatures $T_{R}$ for each spin configuration in the same set generally does not assume the same value, which gives rise to intrinsic uncertainty of the regression results.
+Due to the intrinsic statistical characteristic of ISP, for any set of spin configurations, i.e., samples, generated at a given temperature $T$ according to the probability distribution $\exp(-H\slash T)\slash Z$, some of its spin configurations can also appear in other sets of spin configurations generated at temperatures that are different from $T$.
+As a direct result, the reconstructed temperatures $T_{R}$ for each spin configuration in the same set generally does not assume the same value.
+This thus gives rise to an intrinsic uncertainty of the regression results.
 Straightforwardly, one can use the standard deviation $U(T)$ of well-trained NN's outputs to characterize this regression uncertainty at a given temperature $T$,

 where $\langle\cdot\rangle_{T}$ denotes the average over all the samples generated at $T$ in the test dataset.
-For instance, as we can see from the error bars in the inset of Fig.~\ref{fig:Ising}(b), although the regression uncertainty $U(T)$ can be generally very small for the well-trained NN that assumes good performance in reconstructing the temperature, it always exists.
+For instance, as one can see from the error bars and the range of the colored error band in the inset of Fig.~\ref{fig:Ising}(b), although the regression uncertainty $U(T)$ can be generally very small for the well-trained NN that assumes good performance in reconstructing the temperature, it always exists.